AjayChikate/Auction_House/README.md

 Auction House is a Full-stack web app built with **React, Node.js, Express,MongoDB and Web Sockets**.
 It allows users to create auction rooms, place live bids,do live chatting, and compete in real-time.
-Designed for speed, transparency, and excitement with smooth UX and secure transactions.
+Designed for speed, transparency, and excitement with smooth UX.

 ---